yunc84/data-eng/README.md

 # Projects for Udacity's Data Engineering course

-1. Data modeling with Postgres
+1. Data modeling in Postgres
-2. Data modeling with Apache Cassandra
+2. Data modeling in Apache Cassandra
-3. Data warehousing with Amazon Redshift
+3. Data warehousing in Amazon Redshift
+4. Data lakes in Apache Spark